tstone/frontbox-rs/README.md

 ### Systems

 The heart of Frontbox is a `System`.
 Almost everything is a System: game modes, credit modes, sound mixer, even the display.
-Systems interact with the world through `Events`.
+Systems interact with the world through events.
 Systems are just Rust structs, which can manage their own state and be extended with private functions.
 They have a handful of callback type methods, including general lifecycle `on_startup` and `on_shutdown` handlers.

 ```rust
 struct Example {